mattwelke/ruby-parallel-concurrency-test/README.md

 Note the single line printed that lacks the expected newline:

 ```
-Acquired semaphore permit to complete unit of work #1.
 Started unit of work #1.Acquired semaphore permit to complete unit of work #2.
 ```